vala-lang/vala-www/blog/vala-docs-may-2026.md

 ## Closing Statements

-Feel free to share your thoughts on this post in the [community spaces and social media](https://vala.dev/#community).
+Feel free to share your thoughts on this post in [community spaces and social media](https://vala.dev/#community).

 The repository for the documentation website is located at: [https://github.com/vala-lang/vala-docs](https://github.com/vala-lang/vala-docs).
 Feel free to report issues and help update the documentation.